mctp/hapster/README.md

  - nm: max nm score to consider a "good" alignment, must match what was used in make_matrices
  - procotol: wgs or wes depending on experimental setup

+This module expects a set of reference files that can be created with the make_refs module, and a set of extracted BAMs that can be produced with the extract_reads module.
 ```
 # polytect infer_haplotype [gene] [patient] [sample] [nm] [protocol]
 polytect infer_haplotype hs-hg38-hla patient1 sample1 1 wgs